ckipp01/chronica/wiki/webring-cli.md

 ```scala mdoc:percentages:webring-cli
 ```

-You may have noticed the middle icon in the footer of this site.
-It leads to a [webring](https://webring.xxiivv.com) full of wikis, portfolios, and the likes.
-The creativity and talent you'll find browsing around on the various sites is astounding.
-I'm grateful to be part of the community.

 webring-cli is an attempt to mimic the behavior of the webring through the cli.
 Eventually, I'd also like to merge all the functionality that the [webring-checker api](webring-checker.html) also provides.